-Not so long ago we were spending most of our days roaming around in fields, interacting with our tribes on a face-to-face basis, coming together regularly to share and be in connection.
+From an evolutionary point of view, it was not long ago that we were spending our days roaming around in fields, interacting with our tribes on a face-to-face basis, coming together regularly to share and be in connection.
 Things were relatively simple in terms of the amount of information and sensory input we had to digest.
 We did not feel responsible for the whole world’s problems, because we were unaware of them.

-Circumstances change, the world is changing at an extremely fast pace.
+Circumstances change; the world is changing at an extremely fast pace.
 As human beings, our genetics are not able to keep up with this pace.
 We are evolving quicker than our genes can cope with, much quicker.
+Mental illness is the pandemic of our times, and the individual is frequently pathologised because of the sickness in the system, or the sickness of society.

 So, how does this relate to psychedelics?

-Society at large will almost certainly blame the psychedelics for any adverse events, without taking a glimpse at the lifestyle of the person involved.
+Society at large will likely blame the psychedelics for any adverse events, without taking a glimpse at the lifestyle of the person involved.

 Whatever is going on for you in the time before your psychedelic journey, will manifest in the experience.
 So, watch a horror film the night before, the likelihood is you will have a horrifying experience.
 Completely stressed out with work or toxic relationship dynamics, then you will likely have a stressed out and toxic psychedelic journey.